 But it's puzzling to me.
 From my understanding of reading the Postal Code directory, there are only a few--three or four, maybe five--addresses with each postal code.
 They will be on the same side of the street (even or odd numbers) and within a certain range of numbers.

 So I'm wondering about the person who put that Return to Sender stamp on the envelope I had sent, and checked off "no such address."
 It's a small town.
 The letter carrier has been delivering mail to my friend for more than a year at that address.
 How difficult would it have been to ask a question or two?
 The postal code is supposed to be a fail-safe system.
+But no. It was easier to stamp it Return to Sender without a second thought and send it on its way back.

 I am sure it would have been possible to deliver my letter despite the small error.
 But that would have required some brave soul to step out and think.